top of page

 And it works.
 But here's what people don't think through.
 When you wear a symbol that loaded, you're not just expressing a preference.
 You are actively shaping how people read you and what they expect from the interaction.
 That can open doors.
 It can also pull in energy you weren't prepared for because not everyone who responds to the symbol is responding to you.

-Most content about the QOS lifestyle examines it from one direction.
+Most content about the Queen of Spades lifestyle examines it from one direction.
 What the symbol means.
 What it signals.
 What the dynamic looks like for the woman expressing the preference.
 That's the version that gets written.
 The other side rarely does.

 So here it is.